 Description: Returns the first frequency (in THz) of the active laser.

-Example: GetFirstFrequency(obj);

-bool GetInterlock(classname);
+Controller Types: All Example: GetFirstFrequency(obj); Returns: ans = 191.5 bool GetInterlock(classname);

 Description: Returns the current interlock state of the active controller.
 The normal, working state is TRUE.
 If the interlock is disconnected from the back of the instrument or if the instrument is powered off, this function returns FALSE.